NickGrunert/master-thesis/modules/03_truth_compare.typ

     It is fortunate that the specified area is not densely populated.
 While some points are in close proximity to it, they are not excessively proximate.
 It is hoped that the number of points is sufficiently limited to ensure that the algorithm remains valid.
     The population of this corner is predominantly attributable to the previously delineated unfortunate normalization of individual data sets due to outliers.

-    Given that this is normalized data, discrepancies between scores and truth scores that are initially smaller appear to be more problematic than in most cases.
+    Given that this is normalised data, discrepancies between scores and truth scores that are initially smaller appear to be more problematic than in most cases.
     The issue could only be resolved by ensuring that all original data sets contained a wider range of data points for comparison.
     However, the algorithm currently outputs a limited number of segmentations which are of low quality, making it difficult to achieve this objective.
     Changing the algorithm to do so would be nonsensical.